mayurn-code/codesofmayur/README.md

-- 👋 Hi, I’m @codesofmayur
+- 👋 Hi, I’m Mayur Nawghare
-- 👀 I’m interested in ...Python Artificial Inteligence
+- 👀 I’m interested in ...
+Predictions  & Big Data
 - 🌱 I’m currently learning ...
-React Java Script
+React, JavaScript & Python
 - 💞️ I’m looking to collaborate on ...
+Machine Learning
-- 📫 How to reach me ...
+- 📫 How to reach me ... mayurnawghare57@outlook.com

 <!---
 codesofmayur/codesofmayur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.